Cambodia Travel Guides

 This Mekong River border crossing is near the Vietnamese city of Chau Doc.
 Coming from Cambodia, this crossing is accessed primarily from Phnom Penh.

-From Phnom Penh, you will taxi (shared taxi: 10,000 riel) or bus east on National Route #1 to Neak Luong town (where the Route #1 meets the Mekong River.)
-At Neak Luong, take a ferry down the Mekong to the Kaam Samnor crossing near Chau Doc (10,000 riel.)
+From Phnom Penh, you will taxi (shared taxi: 15,000 riel) or bus east on National Route #1 to Neak Luong town (where the Route #1 meets the Mekong River.) to the Kaam Samnor crossing near Chau Doc (10,000 riel.)
 Stamp out of Cambodia, take a motorcycle taxi to Vietnamese Immigration, stamp into Vietnam, and then catch another motorcycle taxi into central Chau Doc a couple of kilometers away.
 There are guesthouses and hotels in Chau Doc.
 Allot about 5 hours for the trip from Phnom Penh to Chau Doc.
 Mini-vans leave Chau Doc for HCMC regularly all day long.
 They can found clustered around the central market area and cost about US$3/person.
 The mini-van drivers wait for a full van before they leave so, to minimize your wait, try to get into a van that's almost full.

-If you'd prefer to buy a package ticket for the trip from Phnom Penh to Chau Doc instead of arranging all of the transport yourself, Capitol Guesthouse and Neak Krorhorm Travel in Phnom Penh offer daily transport to Chau Doc (by bus and ferry) for about $7-$8.
+If you'd prefer to buy a package ticket for the trip from Phnom Penh to Chau Doc instead of arranging all of the transport yourself, Capitol Guesthouse in Phnom Penh offer daily transport to Chau Doc (by bus and ferry) for about $7-$8.

 Phnom Den, Takeo, Cambodia/Tinh Bien, Vietnam